Family law in Lebanon

-Lebanon is ruled by a sectarian system, meaning family law is handled by separate family laws similar to the Ottoman Empire pre-Tanzimat period.
+Lebanon operates under a sectarian political system in which legally recognized religious communities are granted institutional autonomy in certain domains, including personal status law.
+As a result, marriage, divorce, inheritance, and child custody are governed by separate religious legal systems administered by sectarian courts.

 The Lebanese Constitution grants 18 recognized religious communities in Lebanon (12 Christian, 4 Muslim, 1 Druze, and 1 Jewish) legal autonomy in regulating their communal rights, including their family law.
 Moreover, each religious sector submitted its own personal-status codes pertaining to the family legal system all of which conform to the Lebanese constitution, civil laws, and rules and regulations which ensure law and order.
-Specifically, the Sunni and Jafari personal-status codes were based on the Ottoman Family Law of 1917, along with their own schools of thought.
+Specifically, the Sunni and Jaʿfari personal-status codes were based on the Ottoman Family Law of 1917, along with their own schools of thought.